chinmayapalo/Technical_Challenge/README.md

 Clean Up

-      To delete our infrastructure run t'erraform destroy' .
+      To delete our infrastructure run 'terraform destroy' .
 This command will delete all the infrastructure that we created.

 # Challenge -2